fpapon/apache-manual/README.md

 Apache Manual is a template project to generate manual documentation of Apache projects.

+The goal of this project is to generate the documentation in **html** and **pdf** format using a theme related to the [Apache Software Foundation](https://apache.org) website.

 This project use the [asciidoctor-maven-plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin).

-The goal of this project is to generate the documentation in **html** and **pdf** format using a theme related to the [Apache Software Foundation](https://apache.org) website.

 ## Structure

 The asciidoc manual example pages are located under `src/manual/asciidoc`.

+The example pages is a copy of some of pages of the [Apache Software Foundation](https://apache.org) website.
+This pages is used only for the illustration of the usage of this project.

 ## Generation